 Admission into this program requires a special application and is highly competitive.
 The college may not be able to accept all applicants that meet the minimum admission standards.
-The Radiologic Technology program courses start Fall Semester only, day schedule.
+Refer to the program’s Information/Application Booklet.

 Minnesota Department of Health requires any individual having contact with patients to pass the Minnesota Human Services background study with no restrictions prior to starting the clinical experience.
 An individual may be disqualified from having patient contact and would not be permitted to participate in the clinical experience.
 Call MN Department of Human Services with specific questions, 651.431.2000.
 Ethical issues should be addressed by the American Registry of Radiologic Technologists (ARRT) at www.arrt.org.

 Articulation agreements provide students with educational plans that help them transfer into four-year colleges and universities.

 The purpose of the radiography program is to educate clinically competent, entry-level graduates capable of practicing independent judgment in performing radiographic procedures that meet the healthcare needs of the community.Radiologic Technology Program Goals

 Radiologic Technology - AAS 78 Credits

 Gainful Employment Program Information

 |Admissions Officefirstname.lastname@example.org||Room 2350 West|